Officer Roles and Responsibilities

 1ST VICE PRESIDENT

-• Facilitate/oversee the calendar of rallies for the following year.
+• Develop the calendar of rallies by September for the following season.

 • Complete the ACI insurance document for events.